 The second method is a little more complicated but works equally well.
 It involves selling QSBS (with lots of built-in gain) during the same tax year that the taxpayer sells other high-basis QSBS (with little or no built-in gain) that may or may not meet the 5-year holding period.
 The goal is to increase the total basis of QSBS sold during the taxable year because the annual exclusion calculation is determined by reference to the total basis of QSBS sold during the year, regardless of whether the gain is currently eligible for an exclusion under section 1202.

 For example, consider the case of a founder who formed a C corporation 6 years ago with $10,000.
 It is now worth $200 million and the stock is QSBS.
 If the founder sells half of his stock in 2021, then he has gain of $99.995 million ($100 million proceeds less $5,000 basis) but can exclude only $10 million (i.e., the greater of $10 million or $50,000 – 10 times $5,000 basis).
-But if the founder sells other high-basis QSBS during 2021, such as QSBS received earlier in 2021 from the exercise of stock options where he paid $2 million for the stock, then he can exclude gain of $20.05 million (i.e., the greater of $10 million or $20.05 million – 10 times $2.005 million basis).
+But if the founder sells other high-basis QSBS during 2021, such as QSBS received earlier in the year from the exercise of stock options where he paid $2 million for the stock, then he can exclude gain of $20.05 million (i.e., the greater of $10 million or $20.05 million – 10 times $2.005 million basis).
 The founder has effectively doubled his section 1202 exclusion by packing his basis to take advantage of the annual exclusion rather than the $10 million exclusion.

 Stacking and packing are excellent strategies to increase the section 1202 exclusion, but planning for them should not be put off until the last minute.
 When it comes to gifting, for example, the sooner the gift is completed, the stronger the tax analysis, particularly if a sale of the business is contemplated.